Relativistically-strong electromagnetic waves in magnetized plasmas: Discussion

 \section{Discussion}

 In this paper, we considered relativistically nonlinear circularly polarized waves propagating along \Bf.
-We were able to solve the system exactly, nonlinearly relativistic: this is possible only for a CP wave propagating along the field.
+We were able to solve the system exactly, nonlinearly relativistic.
 These exact relations provide guidance to more general setups.

 Dispersion curves for single-component plasmas (two possible polarizations) and pair plasmas were investigated.
 For superluminal modes, the modifications from the linear case are qualitative: decreasing cut-off frequencies.